mascode/Project-Euler/README.md

 # Project-Euler

-Solutions to the [Project Euler](https://projecteuler.net/) problems written in Python 3 (for now).
+Solutions to the [Project Euler](https://projecteuler.net/) problems written in a variety of languages.
 I will be adding solutions as I solve the problems.
 These are by no means the most efficient algorithims or the best way of solving these problems, just my humble attempts.

 # What is Project Euler?